FloareDor/gitask/README.md

 Just a simple, browser-based RAG engine.

 It turns any GitHub repo into a local AI assistant.
-Everything runs right on your device (WebGPU) — no servers, no API keys, no costs.
+Everything runs right on your device (WebGPU). no servers, no API keys, no costs.

 Here's how it works: